econ-ark/Pandemic/README.md

 various computational tasks.
 Most of these take about 1-2 minutes to run on a modern desktop.
 All figures are produced after running all counterfactual scenarios.

-5. All figures will be saved to the ./Figures subdirectory.
+5. All figures are saved to the ./Figures subdirectory.

 6. All parameters can be adjusted in ./Python/Parameters.py, and are described below.
 Each parameter should have an in-line description to give you a pretty good sense of what it does.